Last updated on August 28, 2023

 From Seventh Dimension – The Door, a Young Adult Christian Fantasy:

 “War, famine, pestilence, financial collapse.
-America suffers the most—its military is decimated by spending cuts.
+America suffers the most—spending cuts decimate its military.
 The dollar collapses because of the mounting debt and Washington’s unwillingness or inability to cut frivolous spending.
-China takes over as the dominant world power and Islam seizes control of many governments.
-The world is aflame.”
+China takes over as the dominant world power, and Islam seizes control of many governments.
+The world is aflame.” —Daniel, chapter fourteen

 Not long after that, I watched Billy Graham on TV speaking at one of his international crusades.
 In those days, the crusades were carried live.